Diego Morales (politician)

-Diego Morales (born February 15, 1979) is a Guatemalan-American politician from Indiana.
-A Republican, he is the Secretary of State of Indiana.
+Diego Morales (born February 15, 1979) is a Guatemalan-American politician serving as the Secretary of State of Indiana since 2023.
+He is a member of the Republican Party.

+Morales was born in Guatemala and immigrated to the United States with his family while in high school.
+He earned a bachelor's degree from Indiana University Southeast in 2004, and later received an MBA from Purdue University in 2012.
+He enlisted in the U.S. Army in 2007, served briefly on active duty, and later worked in the Indiana secretary of state's office under Todd Rokita and Charlie White before serving as an adviser to then-Governor Mike Pence.
+In 2018, he ran to represent Indiana's 4th congressional district in Congress.

-Morales was the only candidate backed by the America First Secretary of State Coalition to win an election.
+Morales was first elected Secretary of State of Indiana in 2022.
+He was the only candidate backed by the America First Secretary of State Coalition that year to win an election.
+He lost the Republican convention in 2026 to Max Engling.

 Early life and career

-Morales is from Guatemala, and immigrated to the United States with his parents and sisters when he was in high school.
+Morales was born in Guatemala, and immigrated to the United States with his family when he was in high school.
 He graduated from Silver Creek High School in Sellersburg, Indiana, and earned his bachelor's degree from Indiana University Southeast in 2004.
 He enlisted in the United States Army in 2007, where he was on active duty for three months and 18 days.
 He transferred to the Indiana National Guard, but did not complete the eight-year commitment.

 Morales worked for the office of the Secretary of State of Indiana, Todd Rokita.
-He was fired in 2009, which the office explained as due to his work being "incomplete", with "inefficient execution" and a "lack of focus."
+He was fired in 2009, which the office explained as due to his work being "incomplete", with "inefficient execution" and a "lack of focus".
 He took another job in the secretary of state's office, under Charles P. White in 2011, but was fired after a month for "poor execution" and not completing his work.

 Morales earned a Master of Business Administration from Purdue University in 2012.